Herbse/LauraBot/WIKI/ChatScript-System-Functions-Manual.md

     ^extract($$source -1 +1) # from end, 1 character before and get 1 character

     ^extract($$source -5 -1) # from end, 5 characters before and get 1 character before. i.e. the 6th char from end.

+    ^extract($$source -5 -1000) # all characters until 5 from end

+Note start offset is 0-based indexing, but if you used ^findtext, it was 1-based index so you probably need to subtract 1.

 ### `^findtext ( source substring offset {insensitive} )`